 This project is being implemented by the City of Ostrava as part of the European Commission’s international URBACT III programme.
 Its main goal is to share good practice, know-how and results among project partners.
 The key task of each partner, including Ostrava, is to understand the good practice being implemented by the head partner, the City of Lisbon.
-The project also enables participating cities to select activities which are suitable for implementation in their own local conditions.
+The project also enables participating cities to select activities that are suitable for implementation in their own local conditions.

 The purpose of the Com.Unity.Lab programme is to transfer good practices from Lisbon to Ostrava and six other participating European cities; this will strengthen “neighbourly cohesion” in districts which require active intervention and support for change and development.
 The City of Lisbon has undertaken targeted mapping which has determined that although only around 8% of the city’s area consists of disadvantaged areas, social problems affect up to 30% of the total population.
 This alarming discovery led the city to devise a comprehensive strategy, whose implementation was launched in 2012.
-The city realized that improving quality of life in these disadvantaged areas improves quality of life for all people in the city; for example, it helps to reduce crime, truancy and the number of single-parent families, while also strengthening community ties.
+The city realized that improving quality of life in these disadvantaged areas improves the quality of life for all people in the city; for example, it helps to reduce crime, truancy and the number of single-parent families, while also strengthening community ties.

 International: Detailed fact-finding about good practice in partner countries, processes of implementation, obstacles, essential resources and auxiliary tools, involvement of local stakeholders in international workshops, peer review and other methods of information-sharing.